queerworm/ds9-upscale/status.md

 ## Where to Find

 I won't link to the torrents directly here, to avoid any potential takedown by GitHub.

-Season 4 is not yet available, but will be soon.
+You can find the magnet link for Season 4 on my Reddit page.
+I'm **/u/queerspaceworm**.